yaroslavorl/ReCaptchaV2-DeepLearning-Solver/README.md

 ## Project Description

-ReCaptcher uses Selenium to automatically interact with the web page that hosts reCAPTCHA and the **YOLO segmentation model**, which allows it to efficiently recognize and process elements of this captcha.
+ReCaptchaV2-DL-Solver uses Selenium to automatically interact with the web page that hosts reCAPTCHA and the **YOLO segmentation model**, which allows it to efficiently recognize and process elements of this captcha.

 YOLO performs segmentation and returns object masks,